Dr-Dawg/ESP_VS1053_Library/README.md

 # VS1053 library

 This is a PlatformIO library for the generic **[VS1053 Breakout](http://www.vlsi.fi/en/products/vs1053.html)** by VLSI Solution.<br/>
+It is forked from baldram/ESP_VS1053_Library which itself is forked from the Internet radio project Edzelf/Esp-radio.
+The main diffrence is that the MIDI capabilty of the VS1053 is used in this library and an example is given.
+For all other purposes it's recommended to use the original library.
 A powerful Ogg Vorbis / MP3 / AAC / WMA / FLAC / MIDI Audio Codec chip.<br/>
 Read more: [http://www.vlsi.fi/en/products/vs1053.html](http://www.vlsi.fi/en/products/vs1053.html).